Takra - Indian Buttermilk...Ayurveda's digestive, probiotic, post meal drink.

 About a teaspoon of chopped, fresh cilantro

 Blend in a blender, or by hand, for about 2 minutes.
 Skim off the bubbly top formed after blending.
 If it is difficult to see, allow the takra to sit for a moment or two and the separation will be more apparent.
-This is excess fat and impurities that are heavy to digest.
+This is excess fat and impurities that are heavy to digest and best to remove.

 Comments